Karen Moss – Executive Director and Founder

 Orthopaedic Surgeon (ex Princess Marina Hospital)

-He was part of the faculty for the 2013 inaugural Botswana training in Gaborone, and started the first Ponseti clinic in Botswana in July 2013.
+He was part of the faculty for the 2013 inaugural Steps Botswana training in Gaborone, and started the first Ponseti clinic in Botswana in July 2013.
 Dr Gureja studied medicine in India before emigrating to Botswana to work as an orthopaedic surgeon.
-Dr Gureja is now in private practice in Gaborone, but remains a supporter of the Ponseti method in Botswana.
+Dr Gureja has left public health and is now in private practice in Gaborone, but remains a supporter of the Ponseti method in Botswana.

 Dr Jacques Jonck